 Ocular pain is less common in anterior ischemic optic neuropathy.
 Other causes of optic neuritis include infections, such as measles, mumps, or syphilis, and inflammatory disorders, including systemic lupus erythematosus, Sjogren syndrome, or sarcoidosis.
 West Nile virus infection has also been described as a cause of bilateral optic neuritis and chorioretinitis (Anninger 2003).

 Idiopathic intracranial hypertension (pseudotumor cerebri) may present with headache, diplopia, pulsatile tinnitus, visual field loss, and visual obscurations.
 Most patients have papilledema, but some patients may present without papilledema despite similar clinical symptoms (Digre et al 2009).
+Fundoscopic abnormalities are not uncommon in persons presenting to emergency departments with headache, especially in younger obese patients (Thulasi et al 2013).

 Primary headache disorders and ocular pain.
 Eye pain and periorbital pain may be symptoms of primary headache disorders.
 Migraine, the trigeminal autonomic cephalgias (eg, cluster, paroxysmal hemicrania, hemicrania continua, sudden unilateral neuralgiform pain with conjunctival infection and tearing [or SUNCT syndrome], and idiopathic stabbing headache) may all have eye pain as a major symptom.
 The pain is episodic or nonprogressive and usually associated with other symptoms.
 Without obvious ocular pathology, the eye itself is rarely responsible for the pain and discomfort (Behrens 1978).
 Pain with eye movement is an uncommon symptom of migraine; however, significant bilateral pain with eye movement could be a symptom of meningeal irritation or idiopathic intracranial hypertension.
 Orbital cellulitis, orbital myositis (eg, trichinosis), orbital periostitis, and optic neuritis can also cause pain with eye movement, but additional signs and symptoms should suggest the diagnosis.